 For as long as many can remember, humanity has never been to a point such as this; a point when physically getting close to someone would be considered a danger and a risk.
 But, here we are, faced with this enemy who has defied all our rules about being social beings.
 An enemy who if he attacks one of us, we can’t even be there for them.
 They get separated from their family and friends to fight this enemy alone in isolation.
 It’s disheartening that at a time when one needs family and friends the most, this is the time when one has to be separated from them for what’s termed ‘public safety’.

 What a cliché and weird time to be alive; a time when you show your love and care for someone by physically distancing yourself from them.
-We can’t have handshakes, cuddles or kisses with our loved ones and even visiting our own families and friends is now considered a health risk.
+We can’t have handshakes, cuddles, or kisses with our loved ones and even visiting our own families and friends are now considered a health risk.

 We are social beings